 Learning multiple languages advances your expertise in software development and engineering.
 Python, JavaScript, Java, SQL, and HTML all have different uses and functions and sit atop the list of the most popular programming languages.
 Enrolling in free coding classes can help you try out different programming languages with very low risk.

-Coding bootcamps are another way to learn one or more programming languages and gain hands-on experience, but these can be costly.
+Coding bootcamps are another way to learn one or more software development languages and gain hands-on experience, but these can be costly.

 These intensive programs offer self-guided and structured formats, online options, and short timelines.
 Bootcamps can be an alternative or entryway to earning a degree in a computer-related field.